|Nutrition Facts (per serving)|

 |Total Sugars 1g|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This vegan biscuit recipe is quick and easy and uses just five simple ingredients to make classic biscuits.
-This recipe uses no milk, butter, eggs, or other animal products, which falls in line with the vegan diet.
-Most non-vegan biscuit recipes and mixes use milk products or call for them to be added.
+And there is no milk, butter, eggs, or other animal products, which falls in line with the vegan diet.
+Most non-vegan biscuit recipes and mixes include milk products or call for them to be added.
 But you don't have to give up enjoying biscuits because you've adopted a vegan lifestyle.
-Top your vegan biscuits with homemade vegetarian gravy or some jam.

-For equipment for this recipe, you'll need a rolling pin, baking sheet, and an oven.
+For equipment, you'll need a rolling pin, baking sheet, and an oven.
 You'll want to wear an apron to keep flour off of your clothes.
-And, be warned, you'll be rolling them out on a floured surface, so there will be clean-up afterward.
+And, be warned, you'll be rolling the dough on a floured surface, so there will be cleanup afterward.

-Enjoy these vegan biscuits any time of day, whether breakfast, snack, lunch, or dinner.
+Enjoy these vegan biscuits any time: for breakfast, snack, lunch, or dinner.
 They're great to eat alone or with a meal.

 2 cups all-purpose flour